Najya808/siem-threat-detection-labs/README.md

 - (Lab_37_Reviewing_System_Health_and_Performance.md)
   Monitor SIEM system health using Prometheus by analyzing CPU/memory usage, ingestion and indexing performance, and identifying bottlenecks through system log analysis.

+- (Lab_38_Periodic_Rule_and_Alert_Review.md)
+  Learn how to review and evaluate monitoring rules and alerts, identify outdated configurations, and decide whether to retire, revise, or retain rules to maintain efficient and accurate security monitoring.